joecummings/gitmine/README.md

 ```
 Usage: gitmine [OPTIONS] COMMAND [ARGS]...

-  Simple CLI for querying assigned Issues and PR reviews from Github.
+  Simple command-line tool for querying assigned Issues and PR reviews from
+  Github.

 Options:
+  -v, --verbose  Give more output.
+Option is additive, and can be used up to
+                 three times.
   --help         Show this message and exit.

 Commands:
   config  Set or Access Github Config information.